Rockwood, Tennessee: Development of Rockwood

 For the first 50 years of its existence, Rockwood was polarized by the temperance issue.
 Wilder, a prohibitionist, banned alcoholic beverages on company property, and tried in vain to prevent drunkenness in the town throughout the 1870s.
 Saloons became commonplace in Rockwood in the 1880s, however, and Roane Iron began to struggle with absenteeism, as many employees worked for just a few days per week in order to make enough money for a "weekend of drinking and fighting."
 In 1887, after the state's "four-mile" law effectively banned saloons in unincorporated areas, a section of the town incorporated as "East Rockwood" to dodge the law.
 Rockwood, which incorporated in 1890, passed an ordinance banning the sale of alcohol in 1903, but the ordinance didn't apply to railroads, and the so-called "jug train" from Chattanooga continued supplying Rockwood with liquor until the statewide prohibition law took effect in 1909.

 Noting the success of land auctions in nearby Cardiff and Harriman, Roane Iron held its own land auction for Rockwood in May 1890, selling several hundred lots and raising $600,000.
 To promote the city, the company laid out new streets, built new hotels, and allowed general stores to set up shop in the city and compete with the company store.
 These de-paternalization measures helped Rockwood survive the Panic of 1893, which doomed neighboring Cardiff.

 20th century

 In the early 20th century, Rockwood's economy further diversified.
 Former Roane Iron employee James Tarwater founded Rockwood Mills, which manufactured hosiery, in 1905.
 Another former Roane Iron employee, Sewell Howard, established Rockwood Stove Works in 1916.

-On October 4, 1926, twenty-eight people were killed in a mine explosion in the area.
+On October 4, 1926, a mine explosion at Roane Iron's coal mine killed 32 people.

 After Roane Iron's collapse in 1929, Rockwood struggled with unemployment.
 At the outbreak of World War II, however, the Tennessee Products Corporation reopened the iron works to produce ferromanganese for the wartime effort.
 Like other Roane County communities, Rockwood's economy was boosted by the government's construction of nearby Oak Ridge during World War II.